 Path from Osprey Centre car park to the Centre is wheelchair accessible, as is access to the Centre, toilets and shop.
-There are low-mounted optics and interpretative materials for wheelchair users, and a number of different height viewing slots that provide excellent views of nesting ospreys.
+There are low-mounted optics for wheelchair users, and a number of different height viewing slots that provide excellent views of nesting ospreys.

 Please telephone to pre-book or ask at reception on arrival.
 Staff are available to help wheelchair users.